BradleyCodeU/bradleycodeu.github.io/_apcsa/ch9inheritance/Ch9VirtualPetGame.md

 ```
 score = 50
-create an array of pet objects
+create an array of Pet objects
-add 4 different types of pet to the array (Dog and 3 others)
+add 4 different types of pet to the array (Puppy + 3 others)
 print Your Name's Virtual Pet Game
 while True
   print a line like this = = = = = = = = = = = = = = = = = = = =